lucatume/wp-browser/docs/modules/WPLoader.md

   the following runs.
 To force the installation to run again, rerun the suite using the WPLoader module using the `--debug` flag or delete the `_wploader-state.sql` file in the suite directory.
 This configuration parameter is ignored when the `loadOnly` parameter is set to `true`.
+* `beStrictAboutWpdbConnectionId` - a boolean value to indicate if the `WPTestCase` class should throw an exception if the database connection is closed during any `setUpBeforeClass` method; default is `true`.

 This is an example of an integration suite configured to use the module: